Maqui Berry Smoothie Bowl

 As I’m sure you’ve noticed, most smoothies are loaded with high-sugar fruit.
 This fruit makes the smoothie taste sweet and delicious but also tends to raise our blood sugar levels and cause a crash later in the day.

 Oftentimes I see these huge smoothie bowls on Instagram that are full of sugary fruits and piled high with toppings.
 Although they’re beautiful it’s not really promoting healthy portions.
 Literally, I’ve seen whole protein bars chopped and put on top of a smoothie.
 Riddle me this — are people really eating these crazy bowls?
 No one really knows.

 Luckily the two fruits we’re using in this maqui berry smoothie bowl don’t have a ton of sugar so that won’t happen here.
 As for the toppings, we’re using banana slices, a couple fresh berries, a maca superfood granola, unsweetened shredded coconut, goji berries, cacao nibs and a drizzle of nut butter.
 Of course you can add whatever toppings you have on hand.
 Just be mindful as you add them.

-As for the texture… I like my smoothie bowls like rap guys like their ladies — thick! 😉 Seriously though, one of my biggest pet peeves at juice shops is liquid-y smoothie bowls.
+As for the texture… I like my smoothie bowls thick!
+One of my biggest pet peeves at juice shops is liquid-y smoothie bowls.
 If I wanted a thin smoothie, I would have ordered a regular smoothie with a straw.
 Smoothie bowls should be THICK.

 Since we’re not using a ton of frozen fruit for this bowl, the frozen cauliflower rice is what gives this smoothie bowl a thick texture and adds all that good fiber.
 Of course, the maqui berry powder and blueberries help with this too!